The Meagle is one of many designer dogs. Your first reaction may be to call it a mutt, but your answer couldn’t be further from the truth.

 Their lightweight frame makes them quick and nimble, and they are great at retrieving balls, chasing small game, or just going with you on a jog.

 For their small size, they have an incredible amount of endurance.
 They can run tirelessly for hours as long as they are kept in good shape.

 What is the Life Expectancy of the Meagle?

-If they are kept in healthy condition, these dogs can live up to 16 years, which is pretty long when you compare it to the life expectancy of smaller hunting dogs.
+If they are kept in healthy conditions, these dogs can live up to 16 years, which is pretty long when you compare it to the life expectancy of smaller hunting dogs.